TERMITES

 Nitrogen-rich soil is essential for agriculture.
 Nitrogen is a common gas but normally found combined with other elements which make it hard for plants to access.
 Termites are among only a handful of creatures that possess the microbes necessary to release the nitrogen for uptake.

+Termites undergo incomplete metamorphosis.
 This means that, unlike many insects such as flies, they do not go through the egg, larva, pupa, adult cycle.
 Termite eggs hatch into nymphs which undergo a series of molts until they become adults.
-The number of molts will vary by species and also according to the eventual role of the adult termite.
+The number of molts will vary by

+The length of the life cycle depends on the availability of food, temperature and, to a lesser extent, the needs of the colony.
+Pheromones from the queen (or less commonly, the king) control the development of the nymphs, determining whether they will be workers, soldiers, kings or queens.
+Pheromones also dictate when winged termites or alates appear.
+The alates are fertile males and females that swarm from their nests to start new colonies.
 When a colony is still new, the queen may only lay as few as 10 to 20 eggs a day.
 Within a year or two this may have increased to 1,000 eggs a day.
 Once the colony is fully established, a single queen might lay up to 40,000 eggs daily.

+The length of the life cycle depends on the availability of food, temperature and, to a lesser extent, the needs of the colony.
+Pheromones from the queen (or less commonly, the king) control the development of the nymphs, determining whether they will be workers, soldiers, kings or queens.
+Pheromones also dictate when winged termites or alates appear.
+The alates are fertile males and females that swarm from their nests to start new colonies.
 When a colony is still new, the queen may only lay as few as 10 to 20 eggs a day.
 Within a year or two this may have increased to 1,000 eggs a day.
 Once the colony is fully established, a single queen might lay up to 40,000 eggs daily.

 Termites are social insects that live in highly organised colonies consisting of castes.
 Each caste is noticeably different in physical appearance and in the work they do.
 All colonies have fertile males (kings) and females (queens).
 A single colony may have more than one of each.
 Termite queens can still lay eggs at 50 years old, making them the longest-lived of all insects.